FastComments/fastcomments-docs/README.md

 ### Code Snippets

-WHen writing code snippets, it's helpful that you also highlight the section of the code snippet that is important.
+When writing code snippets, it's helpful that you also highlight the section of the code snippet that is important.

     [code-example-start config = {customCSS: "button { background: red; }" }; linesToHighlight = [6]; title = 'Passing Custom CSS'; code-example-end]